Stroud School, King Edward VI Preparatory School, Romsey

-With its focus on outdoor learning and a wholesome approach to education, non-selective co-ed prep Stroud School has a family feel parents and pupils will love.
+With its outdoor learning focus and wholesome approach to education, gently-selective co-ed prep Stroud School has a family feel parents and pupils love.

 Sport assumes an inclusive approach at Stroud – definitely a case here of the taking part that counts.
 Traditional sports are part of school life – boys play rugby, football, hockey and cricket, while girls take on netball, hockey and cricket.

 Stroud was, in fact, one of the first schools to offer cricket to all boys and girls from Year 3 upwards, suggesting a willingness to embrace new ideas.
-Certainly, alternative sports play a big part in the curriculum, such as handball, ultimate frisbee and lacrosse, alongside athletics and swimming in the summer term.
+Certainly, alternative sports play a big part in the curriculum, such as handball, volleyball and lacrosse, alongside athletics and swimming in the Summer Term.

-Stroud is non-selective, but all independent schools know they have to deliver academically, and Stroud of course takes it seriously.
 In the most recent ISI report of November 2019, Stroud received ‘Excellent’ status, noting the children’s ‘outstanding linguistic and mathematical skills’.
-English and Maths are set by ability from Year 4 upwards.
+English and Maths are set by ability from Year 5 upwards.
 Public speaking is a real focus at Stroud, all children take part in their school competition from Year 3.

 Subject specialists teach throughout the school.
-All children from Nursery are taught ICT, Music, French, PE and Forest School by specialists, while Year 3 to Year 5 gain more specialist teachers in French, PE and Art/Design, before the secondary school-style experience of separate teachers starts in Year 6.
+All children from Nursery to Year 2 are taught ICT, Music, French, PE and Forest School by specialists, while Year 3 to Year 5 gain more specialist teachers in Art and Design Technology, before moving up to the secondary school-style experience of separate teachers in Years 6 – 8.

-While the majority of leavers move onto King Edward VI, children have been accepted into other top schools, including Bedales, Royal Hospital School, Charterhouse and Winchester College, reflecting the academic standards here.
+While the majority of leavers move onto King Edward VI, children have been accepted into other top schools, including St. Swithun’s, Canford, Lord Wandsworth College and Winchester College, reflecting the academic standards here.

 MUSIC, ART & DRAMA

-Art and drama are strong at Stroud.
+Music, Art and Drama are strong at Stroud.
 I was particularly impressed with the enthusiastic Head of Art who teaches painting and drawing, alongside ceramics and glasswork, using the on-site kiln.

 There’s a strong feeling that nurturing, pastoral care is good at Stroud.
 I noticed a real friendliness between staff and pupils – what they call the ‘Stroud Spirit’.
-There’s no full-time counsellor on site (they share one with King Edward VI) but they’ve just expanded their new Wellbeing Centre to include a cosy space for children to come when they need a breather, with the Emotional Literacy Support Assistant (ELSA) always on hand.
+An Emotional Literacy Support Assistant (ELSA) is on hand in a brand-new Wellbeing Centre that offers a cosy space for children to come for personalised support, or just to take a breather.

 Currently, children can join the nursery from age 3.
-Younger pupils have their own modern, light building – Nursery and Early Years – with the usual free-flowing space between classrooms and the outdoor areas.
-Children were whizzing around on bikes, there was a small adventure playground at one end with a pirate ship and a covered outdoor area for rainy days.
+Younger pupils have their own modern, light Early Years building with the usual free-flowing space between classrooms and the outdoor areas.
+On my visit, children were whizzing around on bikes and I spotted a free play outdoor courtyard with a Fort, workshop and mud kitchen and a covered outdoor classroom area for rainy days.

-Rebecca Smith started as the head teacher in September 2020, but has actually been a teacher at Stroud twice before – once as Head of English and again as Deputy Head.
-Before returning to the school, she was Head of Prep at St. Swithun’s.
-Smith’s vision is to utilise the woodland, stream, orchards and paddock to give Stroud a more untamed feel than your regular prep school.
-Despite starting in 2021 with a nationally imposed lockdown, she is optimistic for the future, with plans in the pipeline for a new Wellbeing Centre and outdoor learning facilities.
+Rebecca Smith started as headmistress in September 2020, but has actually been a teacher at Stroud twice before – once as Head of English and again as Deputy Head.
+Before returning to the school, she was Head of Prep at St. Swithun’s in Winchester.

 Well, I don’t come across that many school farms!
 Chickens (fed by the little ones), bee hives (so great to see that – I had one at my school and loved it) and pygmy goats live alongside two ponies.
 There are large ponds used for pond dipping and ecology studies.
-Veg boxes sit just outside the KS1 classrooms and the school has held an Eco School Green Flag for 10 years, recognising their commitment to sustainability.
+Veg boxes sit just outside the KS1 classrooms and the school continues to prioritise sustainability.

 Reasonable I’d say compared to other Hampshire schools.
-From the summer term 2021, Nursery and Pre-Prep (up to Year 2) is £3,730 per term.
-Part-time nursery places are available, and they are part of the EYE scheme, offering 15 hours per week of free education.
-Middle School (Years 3-5) is £5,495 per term and Senior School (Years 6-8) is £5,985 per term.
-Breakfast club and after-school care is offered for all year groups for an extra charge.
+Part-time nursery places are available with 15 hours per week of EYE funding.
+Pre-Prep (up to Year 2) is £3,838 per term.
+Middle School (Years 3-5) is £5,654 per term and Senior School (Years 6-8) is £6,159 per term.
+Breakfast Club and after-school Tea Club is offered for an extra charge.